 In 2014, the newly passed Farm Bill reorganized many of the historic conservation programs.
 Over the next five years, \$18.7 billion has been authorized nationally and due to "regional equity" provisions, Vermont has received substantial water quality improvement funding in recent years.
-For the federal fiscal year 2016, NRCS has received over \$11 million statewide for the Environmental Quality Incentives Program (EQIP).
+For the federal fiscal year 2018, NRCS has received almost \$14 million statewide for the Environmental Quality Incentives Program (EQIP), along with additional funds for easements, wetland restoration and other conservation programs.
 The primary federal funding program for forestry, and farm production area and field practice installation.
 Examples include: barnyard improvements, manure pit installation, silage leachate collection systems, cover crops, reduced tillage and stream crossings.
 In addition, EQIP funds the development and implementation of forest management plans and agricultural nutrient management plans.
 NRCS also received over three million dollars through the Agricultural Land Easement Program (ACEP).
 These funds will restore and protect high priority wetlands and conserve critical agricultural lands.